+This ASP program is entirely based on the coverage constraints and does not use the examples or background knowledge.
+This means that if checking the coverage of an example in the original object-level domain is computationally intensive (e.g.\ if it has a large grounding or the decision problem is NP-hard or higher), the hypothesis search phase can be much easier than solving a meta-level encoding of the background knowledge and examples because the hard aspects of the original problem have essentially been ``compiled away'' in the computation of the coverage constraints.
 For reasons of brevity, the actual ASP encodings are omitted from this paper, but detailed descriptions of very similar ASP encodings can be found in~\cite{ILASP_thesis}.

 \paragraph{Counterexample Search.} A counterexample to a solve result $\langle H, U, s\rangle$, is an example $e$ that is not covered by $H$ and is not in $U$.
 The existence of such an example proves that the score $s$ is lower than $\mathcal{S}(H, T)$, and hence, $H$ may not be an optimal solution of $T$.
 This search is again performed using Clingo, and is identical to the $findRelevantExample$ method of ILASP2i~\cite{ICLP16} and ILASP3~\cite{ILASP_thesis}.
 If no counterexample exists, then by Corollary~\ref{corr:re}, $H$ must be an optimal solution of $T$, and is returned as such; if not, the procedure continues to the conflict analysis step.